Kristin Cavallari

-Kristin Elizabeth Cavallari (born January 5, 1987) is an American television personality, fashion designer, and author.
-She first rose to fame in 2004 as a cast member on the popular MTV reality television series Laguna Beach: The Real Orange County (2004–2006), then on the spin-off MTV reality television series The Hills (2009–2010), and was later given her own E! reality series to star in, Very Cavallari (2018–2020).
+Kristin Elizabeth Cavallari (born January 5, 1987) is an American television personality, fashion designer and author.
+She first rose to fame in 2004 as a cast member on the popular MTV reality television series Laguna Beach: The Real Orange County (2004–2005), then on the spin-off MTV reality television series The Hills (2006–2010), and was later given her own E! reality series to star in, Very Cavallari (2018–2020).
 She also starred as an actress on television shows and in films, including National Lampoon's Van Wilder: Freshman Year.
-In 2017, Cavallari founded the company Uncommon James, which sells jewelry, homeware, skincare, and beauty products.
+In 2017, Cavallari founded the company Uncommon James, which sells jewelry, homeware and beauty products.

-Life and career

 Early life

-Cavallari was born in Denver, Colorado, one of two children born to Judith Eifrig and Dennis Cavallari, the other being her late older brother, Michael Cavallari.
+Kristin Elizabeth Cavallari was born in Denver, Colorado to Judith Eifrig and Dennis Cavallari.
+She was their second child.
+Her older brother, Michael Cavallari, died from hypothermia following a car crash in 2015.
 She is of Italian heritage through her father and of German heritage through her mother.

-After her parents divorced, she moved with her mother from Denver to Barrington, Illinois, a suburb of Chicago, where she lived until her freshman year of high school, when she moved to Laguna Beach, California, to live with her father and brother.
+After her parents divorced, Cavallari moved with her mother from Denver to Barrington, Illinois, a suburb of Chicago, where she lived until her freshman year of high school, when she moved to Laguna Beach, California, to live with her father and brother.
 She graduated from Laguna Beach High School in 2005.

 She then briefly attended Loyola Marymount University in Los Angeles but dropped out to pursue her acting career.